austin-mroz/SMORES/validation_systems/common_carbon_substituents/README.rst

   Total successful validations: X
   Total failed validations: Y

-Each step will also produce a folder holding it output, you will end up with the folders
+Each step will also produce a folder holding its output, you will end up with the folders

 * ``1_output``